 Often experimenting with mixed media, Alex mainly works with oils, acrylic, PanPastel and charcoal, currently with a shift towards larger works.
-She focuses on elements of the natural world that grab her attention - discovering the intricacies of a leaf or flower, or trying to capture an animal's individual personality, especially those of the avian kind.
+She focuses on elements of the natural world that grab her attention - by discovering the intricacies of a leaf or flower, or by trying to capture an animal's individual personality, especially those of the avian kind.

 2016 - Finalist - Holmes Acquisitive Art Prize for Excellence in Realistic Australian Bird Art

 2016 - Finalist - Marie Ellis OAM Prize for Drawing

 2016 - Finalist - Lethbridge 10000 Small Works Prize - Highly Commended

 2015 - Finalist - Lethbridge 10000 Small Works Prize - Highly Commended

 2014 - Finalist - Lethbridge 10000 Small Works Prize

 2013 - Finalist - Waterhouse Natural History Art Prize

 2012 - Finalist - Marie Ellis OAM Prize for Drawing - Highly Commended

 2015 - VIRTUOSOS of Paint - Out of Step Books